wonsunahn/CS1632_Summer2024/exercises/Supplement4/README.md

 executed by default when the image is launched in a container, which is "mvn spring-boot:run".

 Now let's try creating a Docker container out of this image to test it.
-There is a convenient tool for this called docker-compose.
-The docker-compose tool knows how to compose one or more Docker containers and network them together into a distributed system.
+By passing the "compose" argument to the docker tool, we can compose one or more Docker containers and network them together into a distributed system.
 It is configured using another file in YAML format named docker-compose.yaml.
 In our case, we just have one container so it is rather simple:

 ```
 version: '3'